jmorofsky/portfolio_v2/README.md

 # portfolio_v2

 My personal portfolio.
-Created entirely using HTML, CSS, and JS with React.
+Created using HTML, CSS, and JS with React.

 Contact me at contact@jasonmorofsky.com.